Skip to content

 What This Manifest Does

-• Creates a VM named "quickstart-vm"
+• Creates a VM named "quickstart-vm [your cluster name]"

-• Configures storage: 20 GB VirtIO disk
+• Configures storage: 10 GB VirtIO disk

 • Sets up networking: Single VirtIO network interface